-The Ramban (Nachmanides, 1194-1270) understood this verse as the Biblical source for the mitzvah to settle and build up the Land of Israel:
+The Ramban (Nachmanides, 1194-1270) interpreted this verse as the Biblical source for the mitzvah to settle and build up the Land of Israel:

 The guest closed the door behind him and stood in the doorway, his back to the door.
 He lowered his head to the floor, afraid to look at the rabbi directly.